 One key thing to remember is that a lot of places in Maine will require a permit of some sort to hold a wedding ceremony there.
 If you pick a state or national park, check the park’s website to see if you need to apply for a permit to reserve/use a ceremony spot.
-These places will often require a photography permit too (as your photographer and guide, I take care of the photography permit for you!).
+These places will often require a photography permit too (as your photographer, I take care of the photography permit for you!).

 This one will require a bit more soul searching and discovering what REALLY speaks to you as a couple and what you want from your wedding day experience.